Image

 Psychological Addiction/Mitigating Circumstances

 While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to minimize your sentence or, in some cases, avoid imprisonment through participation in a treatment program and probation.
-Your Combs Waterkotte Lawrence County, MO defense attorney may present a variety of mitigating factors, such as mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and others.
+Your Combs Waterkotte Lawrence County, MO defense attorney may present a variety of mitigating factors, like mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and others.

 Child Pornography Defense Lawyer Lawrence County, MO | Lawrence County, MO Criminal Defense Attorneys | Combs Waterkotte